banner

 telegram

-The purpose of this tutorial is to expand the overlay partition and Docker partition for OpenWrt software routers.
+The purpose of this tutorial is to expand the overlay partition and Docker partition for the soft router OpenWrt.

-• If you need to expand the overlay, please make sure to read the entire article without conflicts (/dev/sda3).
+• If you need to expand the overlay, please make sure to read everything without conflicts (/dev/sda3)

-• If you only need to partition the NAS area, you only need to see the ##Mount section in the article and add it to OpenWrt Network Storage-Network Sharing (/dev/sda4).
+• If you only need to partition for NAS, you only need to see the section ##Mount in the blog post to add it in OpenWrt Network Storage - Network Sharing (/dev/sda4)

 Therefore, this article is based on the installation method of most physical machines.
-If you are using NVME or virtual hard disks (unRaid), the disk path here may be different.
-Here, you only need to distinguish the size.
-The default 400M is the overlay partition.
+If you are using NVME or virtual disks (unRaid), the disk paths here may be different.
+You only need to distinguish the size; the default 400M is the overlay partition.

-This tutorial is best used with CatWrt, and 200M of idle hard disk space is reserved for firmware upgrades during partitioning.
+This tutorial works better with CatWrt, and keep 200M of idle disk space during partitioning for future firmware upgrades.

 Partitioning#